 Why is this change happening on Florence now?

 IR35 law means it is the care home's responsibility to decide the IR35 status of nurses.

 Will this affect me if I use Florence?

-This means most care homes on Florence will need to choose how contractors are paid.
+Most care homes on Florence will need to choose how contractors are paid.

 It is likely a great number will choose to only pay contractors via PAYE, as happened with the NHS in 2017.

-This will likely affect you if you are a nurse who is currently paid via a limited company.
+This will likely affect you if you are a nurse who is paid via a limited company.

 Carers on Florence are now only paid via PAYE, so this shouldn’t affect you as a carer, unless you are one of the small number who are still paid via limited company.
 If this is you, please get in touch with your account manager, who will explain more.

 What does this mean for limited company nurses on Florence?

 The same shifts will still be on Florence, but you may not be able to see some or all of them from April onwards.